NuSynth/GlideCLI/README.md

 # To Install:
 GlideCLI MIGHT run on MacOS now.
 It WILL now run on Windows, Linux, and Docker:
 (I don't have a mac, but if someone with a mac wants to try it, please tell me if it works.
-I am only guessing that macOS a Unix directory structure.)
+I am only guessing that macOS uses a Unix directory structure.)

-* Step 1
+* Step 1:
-Just download Mono here for you operating system: https://www.mono-project.com/download/stable/#download-lin
+Just download Mono here for your operating system: https://www.mono-project.com/download/stable/#download-lin

-* Step 2
+* Step 2:
 Download GlideCLI from the release page here: https://github.com/Dartomic/GlideCLI/releases/download/v0.21-alpha/GlideCLI.exe

-* Step 3
+* Step 3:
 Then open a command prompt in the directory that GlideCLI.exe is in, and type mono GlideCLI.exe